 Articles on: Video Consultations

-Troubleshooting your video consultation - for Clients
+Troubleshooting your Video Consultation - for Clients

 I can't join my video consultation

 To allow you to join your video consultation, your clinician will have provided you with a secure access link, most likely within an email or a text message.
-A few minutes before the scheduled time, just click on the link and you'll be taken directly to the online "room" to wait for your clinician to initiate the session.
+A few minutes before the scheduled time, click on the link and you'll be taken to the online "room" to wait for your clinician to initiate the session.

 We can't see or hear each other on the video call